Forecasting local Primordial Non-Gaussianities from UNIONS Lyman-Break Galaxies and Planck CMB lensing: Forecasting methodology

-\paragraph{MCMC setup:} To forecast constraints on the amplitude of local-type primordial non-Gaussianity, we consider the observed dataset as a theoretical prediction for the clustering amplitudes of the LBG population and the CMB lensing potential, along with the corresponding theoretical covariances.
+In our forecast analysis, we consider two free parameters: (i) $\fnl$, with a fiducial value of 0, and (ii) a galaxy bias-related parameter $b_0$ (see below), rescaled to 1 as its fiducial value.
+To forecast constraints on $\fnl$, we consider the observed dataset as a theoretical prediction for the clustering amplitudes of the LBG population and the CMB lensing potential, along with the corresponding theoretical covariances.
 In other words, the ``data'' we use in the forecasts are the binned theoretical predictions $ \{C_b^{gg, \rm{obs}}\,, C_b^{\kappa g, \rm{obs}}\}_{(b_0,\fnl)=(1,0)}$ where $C_b^{XY} = B_{b\ell} \, C_\ell^{XY}$, $B_{b\ell}$ is the binning matrix.
 We adopt a binning scheme inspired by \citet{Krolewski2024fnlcmblensing}, with $\ell_{\rm min} = 5$ (this lower limit is also imposed by the \unions sky coverage), $\ell_{\rm max} = 300$ (safely describing galaxy clustering statistics as linear and redshift-only bias dependent), and $\Delta \ell = 5$, resulting in 60 bins.
-In the above equation, $C_\ell^{XY}$ is the \textit{unbinned} full-sky angular power spectrum in multipole $\ell$ bins.
+In the above equation, $C_\ell^{XY}$ is the unbinned full-sky angular power spectrum in multipole $\ell$ bins.
 Using the theoretical full-sky prediction is appropriate because it eliminates the variance of the estimator, resulting in a posterior distribution centered on the input values.
 However, this approach is a simplification, as it does not account for potential systematic biases in the signal estimation pipeline, which must be corrected in the analysis (e.g., via radial integral constraints).
-We explore in Appendix \ref{app:mocks} what could be the residual bias between the input theoretical angular power spectra used in our inference pipeline and the corresponding data vectors that would be obtained from realistic datasets.